 Microsoft Stream keeps video content accessible by supporting captions and subtitles.
-If a video's "Language" field is set to a supported language, Microsoft Stream will automatically generate captions using Automatic Speech Recognition technology.
+If a video's Language field is set to a supported language, Stream will automatically generate captions using Automatic Speech Recognition technology.

 Captions are indexed and used by Microsoft Stream to power deep search, helping viewers watch exactly what they need.

-- Currently, only MP4 and WMV files are supported for automatic transcription.
+Currently, only MP4 and WMV files are supported for automatic transcripts.

-- You cannot autogenerate captions if you have already uploaded a caption file.
+You can't autogenerate captions if you have already uploaded a caption file.

 Enable autogenerated captions for your video

-- Upload a video for which you want to enable autogenerated captions.
-If the video is already uploaded, navigate to the Edit Video page
+Upload a video for which you want to enable autogenerated captions.
+If the video is already uploaded, go to the Edit video page.

 Upload a custom caption file

-If you wish to upload a caption file, follow the steps described in this topic.
+If you want to upload a caption file, follow the steps in Add subtitles and captions.